Skip to main content

 Setup and test signing

-To test the transaction signing, we will update existing test functions to verify the correct behaviour.
+To verify transaction signing, we will update the existing test functions to ensure correct behavior.

 Step 1: Update test_add_book